Martonai/Project-Skidrow/First Project/docs/function_spec.md

 in the end, we can also set whether we’ve done the task, whether we still need time, or whether we shouldn’t do it anyway.

 ## Use cases
-* ADMIN: Admin has the maxium permission level, beacuse if there is something wrong with the application, like user cannot login, or forgot password, admin can fix this.
+* ADMIN: Admin has the maxium permission level, beacuse if there is something wrong with the application, like user cannot login, or forgot password, admin can fix this.This goes hand in hand with that they have access to the whole system.
+To the Admin (s) they need to be able to access a list of users where everything can change a user's profile.
+They need to know the user privileges, roles, passwords, and change your username.
+They must also be able to to add users to the system and to put them down of it.
 * EMPLOYER: Employer has the permission level 2, employers can give task to the employees, and change the deadline, and change all condition of task.
 * EMPLOYEE: Employee has the permission level 1, employees can see what task was given to them, and change the "In progress" condition to "Waiting to be reviewed".
 ![Use cases](https://github.com/Martonai/Project-Skidrow/blob/main/First%20Project/pictures/business_plan_model.png)